Ujjalt/ujjaltimshina/_pages/about.md

 </p>
 <hr style="border:0; border-top:1px solid #b7d7b7; margin:18px 0;">

-I have always admired writing that treats ideas with both seriousness and genuine enthusiasm—the kind of clear, carefully argued exposition one finds in <a href="https://terrytao.wordpress.com/category/teaching/246c-complex-analysis/">Terry Tao</a>'s lecture notes, the precise and reliable structure of <a href="https://www.jmilne.org/math/">J. S. Milne</a>'s texts, and the conversational yet insightful reflections of <a href="https://gowers.wordpress.com/">Timothy Gowers</a>.
-Their work shares a common trait: a deep passion for understanding, expressed without unnecessary complication or ornament.
-It is this style—focused, disciplined, and quietly driven—that I aspire to follow in my own notes and posts.
+I have always liked writing that explains ideas clearly and with real enthusiasm.
+I especially enjoy the kind of careful and well-structured explanations found in Terry Tao’s lecture notes, the precise and reliable writing of J. S. Milne, and the thoughtful blog posts of Timothy Gowers.
+What I admire about all of them is that they care deeply about understanding things properly, without adding unnecessary complexity or decoration.
  <div style="border: 1px solid #2f4f2f; border-radius: 8px; padding: 14px 18px; margin: 20px 0; text-align: center; background-color: #f6faf6;">
   <p style="margin: 0; font-family: Georgia, serif; font-weight: bold; color: #2f4f2f;">
     When rigor takes a coffee break.